Senior Director of Public Relations and Operations

 Acting News Manager

 Role: Margaret Nagle is Senior Director of Public Relations and Operations in the Division of Marketing and Communications.
-She is responsible for managing UMaine’s public relations efforts, with a focus on news and media relations, and production of UMaine Today, a quarterly magazine distributed nationwide that highlights UMaine creativity and achievement.
+She is responsible for managing UMaine’s public relations efforts, with a focus on news and media relations, and production of UMaine Today, a biannual magazine distributed nationwide that highlights UMaine creativity and achievement.

 Bio: Nagle has a bachelor’s degree in journalism from the University of Maryland and a master’s degree in education from the University of Maine.
 A former newspaper reporter, she has been a member of the staff since 1985.